Performance Tester Contracting in Canberra

 • Azure Load Testing: emerging on teams running workloads on Azure government tenancies

-• Observability tooling (Dynatrace, Splunk, AppDynamics): ability to interpret APM data alongside test results is highly valued
+• observability tooling (Dynatrace, Splunk, AppDynamics): ability to interpret APM data alongside test results is highly valued

 Performance testing in government requires more than technical execution.
 A typical engagement will involve more stakeholders than a commercial project - delivery leads, enterprise architects, security assessors, release managers, and sometimes SES-level briefings on system readiness before a major go-live.